 Decide Which Types of Companies You Will Focus On

-The old expression goes, "buy what you know."
-If you are a medical scientist, you will have an advantage when trading biotech stocks.
-If you are an Internet programmer, your advantage will come when you're looking at various technology companies.
+The old expression goes, "Buy what you know."
+If you are a medical scientist, for example, you will have an advantage when trading biotech stocks.
+If you are an internet programmer, your advantage will come when you're looking at various technology companies.
+Or just buy what makes the most sense to you based on your readings and environment observation.

 Not sure which types of businesses allow you the greatest advantage?
 Just take a look at what industry publications you have a subscription to, or what your passion involves.
 Mountain biking?
 Deep sea diving?
 Gold mining?
 Fashion?

-Typically people overlook their own industry, and instead focus on what they think will make the largest difference for them.
-In so doing, they give up a major pre-established advantage that they didn't even know they have already.
+Typically, people overlook their own industry and instead focus on what they think will make the largest difference for them.
+In so doing, they give up a major, pre-established advantage that they didn't even know already have.

 Our Human Nature

-This is just human nature, especially since the last thing you want to do when you're done work for the day, is to focus on other things related to that exact same work.
-Not always, but often, chefs don't cook their dinner, painters don't paint their den, internet entrepreneurs don't surf the web (too much, anyway).
+This is just human nature, especially since the last thing you want to do when you're done working for the day, is to focus on other things related to that exact same work.
+Not always, but often, chefs don't cook their dinner, painters don't paint their den, internet entrepreneurs don't surf the web (not too much, anyway).

 You may be rewarded by reversing this psychology.
 Focus on those industries and corporations which you understand the best.
 When it comes to trading penny stocks, you want to bring every advantage to bear.